Photo of Donald Trump with Goya products sparks fury and mockery

 "If you're called by the President of the United States, you're going to say, 'No I'm sorry, I'm busy, no thank you?'
 I didn't say that to the Obamas and I didn't say that to President Trump."

-Meanwhile, Mr Trump himself tweeted a (brief) message of support for Goya Foods.
+Meanwhile, Trump himself tweeted a (brief) message of support for Goya Foods.

 Yesterday the President's daughter, Ivanka Trump, decided to get involved.